centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

     "OrderDate": "2022-11-11 21:37:00"
 }
 ```

 [notice-box=info]
+Value of ShippingMethod field is concatinated string of ShippingService and ShippingCarrier, when ShippingService and ShippingCarrier fields are empty we use CentraShippingMethod value.
+[/notice-box]

+[notice-box=info]
 Additional shipment fields available when Ingrid shipping plugin is enabled and order was placed with this plugin.